Compare two cars

 Verdict

 Mini is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the British car beats the other contender by far, making it the best choice without even considering other things.
 It all continues in the same direction, with Mini outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
 All together, there's not much more to say, in this case I wouldn't even consider anything but Mini.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.